alexmsc96/COVID19-React-App/README.md

 This application consists of a COVID19 tracker app where the users are able to:

 - Fetch data about COVID19 from a third-party API in real-time
-- Visualize on a map data about the spread of COVID19 worlwide
+- Interactive map showing the spread of
+Covid-19 worldwide
 - See graphs explaining the spread of the virus
 - See news about COVID19.